D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Conclusions

 \section{Conclusions}

-In this paper, we present \name, an ensemble-based approach to deepfake detection that significantly improves adversarial robustness beyond adversarial training and prior ensemble-based adversarial example defenses.
-We observe redundancy in the frequency-space artifacts of GAN-generated deepfakes, and use this redundancy to build disjoint ensembles that prevent the adversary from simply targeting shared features.
-We formally show that our ensemble approach reduces the dimensionality of the subspace in which adversarial deepfakes lie, and empirically validate that \name offers significant gains in adversarial robustness under multiple attacks.
+In this paper, we present \name, an ensemble approach to deepfake detection that exploits redundancy in frequency feature space by partitioning the frequencies across multiple models.
+We show theoretical advantages to such disjoint partitioning of input features, that reduces the dimensionality of the adversarial subspace.
+We empirically validate that \name offers significant gains in robustness under black-box attacks, reducing attack success rates to as low as 0\%.